-- State that it is a flexible working request; - Explain the change being requested and propose a start date; - Identify the impact the change would have on the business and how that might be dealt with; and - State whether you have made any previous flexible working requests.
+- State that it is a flexible working request; - Explain the change being requested and propose a start date; - State whether you have made any previous flexible working requests.

 Following receipt of your request, a meeting will be arranged at a convenient time and place to discuss your request.
 We may decide to grant your request in full without a meeting, in which case we will write to you with our decision.